UWSEDS-aut17/uwseds-group-nw-climate-crew/Docs/FuncSpec.md

 ### Elements of the Problem Statement:
 - What salmon spawn live where currently?
 - How will climate change (temperature & streamflow) impact:
-  * Where salmon spawns?
+  * Where salmon spawn?
-  * When salmon spawns?
+  * When salmon spawn?
   * The species distribution?

 ### Use Cases: